awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-retrieve-key-and-ips.md

 aws redshift describe-clusters --cluster-identifier <cluster-identifier>
 ```

- The response will include the ClusterPublicKey and the list of Private and Public IP addresses, similar to the following:
+ The response will include the ClusterPublicKey and the list of private and public IP addresses, similar to the following:

 ```
 {